lorispuchol/taskmaster/README.md

 Structure ideas: (to modify if needed)

-Master -> Service -> Process
+MasterCtl -> Service -> Process

-Master is the main class.
+MasterCtl is the main class.
-Master contain a list of Services.
+MasterCtl contain a list of Services.

 Service is the program (nginx in the example is a service).
 Service contain the configuration.